 Owning your home outright is a great goal, and as you approach the end of your loan term, your principal will shrink down to a number that might cause you to consider paying it off all at once.

-Bear in mind that you still owe interest up until the very end of your loan, and you might also owe other charges including taxes, deferments or homeowner’s insurance premiums.
+Bear in mind that you still owe interest up until the very end of your loan, and you might also owe other charges including, but not limited to taxes, deferments, or homeowner’s insurance premiums.
 Also, depending on your mortgage agreement, you might face a prepayment penalty for paying off your mortgage prior to the end of your term.

-If you’re looking for more details about your mortgage that can’t be found in your mortgage agreement, log into your online account and use the live chat function on your dashboard.
-Our online representatives will be glad to answer your questions.
+If you can’t find what you’re looking for in your mortgage agreement, we’re here to help!
+Just log into your online account and click the live chat button on your dashboard.
+One of our friendly online representatives will be happy to answer your questions and guide you through anything you need.